W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ⁶The body is, however, easily brought into alignment with a mind that has learned to look beyond it toward the light.

 ::: details Expanded
-It should be emphasised again that the body does not learn any more than it [the body] creates.
+It should be emphasized again that the body does not learn any more than it [the body] creates.
 ²As a learning device it [the body] merely follows the learner, but if it [the body] is falsely endowed with self-initiative, it [the body] becomes a serious obstruction to the very learning it [the body] should facilitate.
 ³Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in itself [the body’s self] is too dense.